 Glides past her on the narrow walk and smiles.

-She sits down in the long and shaded grass,
+She sits down in the long and shaded grass

-And spreads, upon the parcel of her lap
+Upon the shrinking parcel of her lap,

 The little bunch of clover that she’s gathered,

 To note the variegations on the leaves.

 The woman who had passed has now returned.